YuktaAgnihotri/tailwin/README.md

-this is a basic project in tailwindcss..
+this is a basic project with html and tailwindcss..